Skip to content

 Without performing an actual analytical measurement of our herbal oils, our knowledge of their exact molecular composition simply can’t be accurate enough to justify claims such as:

-“I made my extract with olive oil instead of sunflower oil, so my extract is richer on this particular polyphenol (and therefore more effective) than yours.”
+“I made my extract with tallow instead of olive oil, so my extract is richer on carotenoids (and therefore more effective) than yours.”

 We may theorize about it on the above grounds, but it remains in the realm of an interesting scientific discussion.
 Because (to sum up):